 The Mather Family has a long history in New England and is traced back to Lowton, Lancaster, England.
-The Reverend Richard Mather (1596-1669) and his wife and four children, Samuel, Timothy, Nathaniel and Joseph, traveled to New England on the James in 1635, fifteen years after the Mayflower set sail.
+The Reverend Richard Mather (1596-1669) and his wife, Catherine, and four children, Samuel, Timothy, Nathaniel and Joseph, traveled to New England on the James in 1635, fifteen years after the Mayflower set sail.
 They were part of the very first mass immigration to America in what would later be called The Great Migration taking place between 1630 and 1635.
 Over that time some 20,000 people, mostly Puritans seeking relief from the persecution of King Charles, left England bound for the Massachusetts Bay Colony.
 The Mather family established a homestead in Dorcester near Boston and quickly became part of the religious community there.

 Richard and Catherine’s son, Timothy, born in 1628, is the great-great grandfather of Deacon Joseph Mather.
 Unlike four of his brothers, Timothy did not become a minister.
 To this day, his descendants refer to him as “The Farmer Mather.”
 His son, Richard, moved to Lyme, Connecticut where he established a family farm.
 Richard named his son, Timothy after his grandfather.
 Captain Timothy served with the colonists in the wars with the Pequot Indians.
 His son, Moses Mather, grew up on the family farm, but was not destined to become another Mather farmer.
 He enrolled at Yale in New Haven and graduated in 1739 and became a Congregational Minister.